Tuổi Trẻ

 The printed newspaper includes: Tuổi Trẻ daily, weekly Tuổi Trẻ Cuối Tuần, semimonthly Tuổi Trẻ Cười.
-Online versions includes: a Vietnamese version Tuổi Trẻ Online and an English version Tuoi Tre News.
+Online versions includes: a Vietnamese version Tuổi trẻ Online and an English version Tuoi Tre News.

 History

 Four months after the withdrawal of U.S. troops from Vietnam, following a suggestion from General Secretary Lê Duẩn during a working session with the City Youth Union, Tuổi Trẻ was officially established on September 2, 1975.
 The predecessor of the newspaper had existed as a bulletin of the Saigon – Gia Định Union of Youth, Students, and Pupils (under the Propaganda Department of the Ho Chi Minh Revolutionary People's Youth Union).
 Initially, the publication had a modest circulation of only 5,000 copies per week, but this figure doubled between 1975 and 1980.
 By 1981, the paper was issued twice a week with a circulation of 30,000 copies per issue, eventually rising to 450,000 to half a million copies per day by the end of the first decade of the 21st century.

 "Why is it that before 1975, anyone who owned a newspaper in Saigon would be rich, but now Tuổi Trẻ is always holding out its hand for money and paper every year, spending every penny it receives?
 Is there any way to become self-reliant, Tuổi Trẻ must strive to increase circulation, increase publishing frequency, and proactively overcome difficulties rather than rely on support from above..."

 — — Feedback from the late Prime Minister Võ Văn Kiệt during a working session with Tuổi Trẻ in 1980.

 Earlier, in April 1980, during Vietnam’s subsidy period, Võ Văn Kiệt, who was then Secretary of the Ho Chi Minh City Party Committee, decided to gradually cut budget subsidies, so as to restore financial autonomy to the Tuổi Trẻ newspaper.
-This marked the beginning of Tuổi Trẻ’s transformation.
+This marked the beginning of Tuổi Trẻs transformation.
 To sustain itself, the newspaper established a chemical workshop that produced goods for paper factories, in exchange for raw materials used in printing.
 Then, it also began launching supplementary publications, the most notable of which was Tuổi Trẻ Cười—Vietnam’s first satirical media publication since the fall of Saigon—with its first issue published in 1984.
 On April 30 of the same year, the newspaper founded its own printing factory to fully take control of production in order to meet the growing market demand.
 The factory was named after martyr Lê Quang Lộc – a Youth Union officer who died on April 14, 1975 in Hóc Môn while advancing toward Saigon during the Ho Chi Minh campaign.